SocksTheWolf/DeckConnectSite/_pages/documentation.md

 #### Register

-Register allows you to register based on Action Name or on Action GUID a callback.
-When the Stream Deck sends over a command, all valid registered callbacks will fire.
+Register allows you to assign a callback based on Action Name or on Action GUID.
+When the Stream Deck sends over a button pressed, all valid registered callbacks will fire.

-In C++ and in Blueprint, this will give you a delegate handle object called `FDeckActionDelegateHandle`, you can use this to unregister delegates.
+In C++ and in Blueprint, this function will return a handle object called `FDeckActionDelegateHandle`, you can use this to unregister your callbacks.

-For Blueprint, there is no direct necessity to explicitly unregister delegates, these will be done when the world exits.
+For Blueprint, there is no direct necessity to explicitly unregister callbacks/delegates, these will be done when the world exits.
 {: .notice--info}

 See [here for examples](#registering-a-function-to-an-action).